calliope-project/ec_modules/wrappers/geopandas/zip-extraction/README.md

 >[!important]
 >Verify the location within the `.zip` carefully!
->Seach is done as follows:
+>Search is done as follows:
 >
 >`you_zipfile.zip/zip_filepath.shp`